MicrosoftDocs/memdocs/autopilot/windows-autopilot-whats-new.md

 Microsoft Intune is changing how BitLocker resets occur for reused Windows Autopilot devices in the September (2309) service release.
 Previously, users could access the BitLocker recovery key via BitLocker self-service when reusing devices that have been configured through Windows Autopilot.
 However, after the change, users will need to contact their IT admin to request a restore or access to the BitLocker recovery key.
 IT admins will continue to have full access to recovery keys both before and after this change.

+### User impact

-**User impact:** This change affects new primary users of the Autopilot device who have been allowed self-service recovery of BitLocker keys to that device.
+This change affects new primary users of the Autopilot device who have been allowed self-service recovery of BitLocker keys to that device.
 There's no impact if the devices' primary user doesn't change across the device restore or reset.

 Self-service BitLocker access can continue to work the same if the IT admin performs either: